 Litter Hotspots Program

-The Litter Hotspots Program was launched in 2013 to support a catchment wide partnership building approach to reducing litter in the Yarra rivers and Bay.
-The fund was provided with a budget of $2.15 million from the Victorian Sustainability Fund.
+The Litter Hotspots Program was launched in 2013 to support a catchment wide partnership building approach to reducing litter in waterways entering Port Phillip Bay.
+The program was provided with a budget of $2.15 million from the Victorian Sustainability Fund.

-In total there were three funding rounds with funding of $1.47 million to support both single-year small grants projects and a number of larger multi-year projects.
+In total there were three funding rounds with funding of $1.47 million to support both single year small grants projects and large multi-year projects.

 Some achievements and outcomes of the program include:

-- over 120 tonnes of litter collected (including over 1.15 million cigarette butts)
+- over 179 tonnes of litter collected (including over 1.29 million cigarette butts).

-A short film focussing on how the Litter Hotspots Program brought agencies, stakeholders and delivery partners together to build connections to achieve positive environmental outcomes.
+A video focussing on how the Litter Hotspots Program brought agencies, stakeholders and delivery partners together to build connections to achieve positive environmental outcomes.